Tuesday, December 30, 2025

 For this is him, he is utopia.
 Welcome back home.

-Here the fiery sun is always rising.
-Never sets.
+Here the fiery sun is always rising, never setting.

 And there will be no full stop